Thai-Style Glass Noodle Salad with Shony Seaweed

 Topping this salad with Shony added a beautiful depth of flavour and the additional boost of vitamins and minerals to help health keep your thyroid, hormones and immune system in tip top condition is always an added bonus."

-2. Put the glass noodles into a bowl, place the beans on top and cover them both in boiling water.
+- Put the glass noodles in a bowl, place the beans on top and cover both in boiling water.
 Gently separate the glass noodles with a fork.

-6. Add the beans and chilli to the pan and fry them lightly with the chickpeas, before stirring in the glass noodles, coriander and the cashews.
+- Add the beans and chilli to the pan and fry them lightly with the chickpeas, before stirring in the glass noodles, coriander and cashews.

-7. Season with salt, pepper, a sprinkling of Shony seaweed and a dash of soy sauce to taste.
+- Season with salt, pepper, a sprinkling of Shony and a dash of soy sauce to taste.